List of captain-majors of Portuguese Ceylon

 The Portuguese arrived in the Kingdom of Kotte in 1505.
 By 1551, they had appointed a captain-major to control the Portuguese occupied territory called Ceylon on the island of modern-day Sri Lanka.
-In that time, there were numerous captains-major until 1594.
+In that time, there were numerous captain-majors until 1594.
 The post of captain-major was preceded by that of the captain in 1518.
 In 1594, the captain-major was replaced with a governor.